-Our audit work was completed remotely during June and July 2021.
-Our findings are summarised on pages 5 to 18.
-We have identified two adjustments, totalling £0.24m, that increases the surplus reported within the financial statements.
-This has resulted in an adjustment to the Authority's Comprehensive Income and Expenditure Statement.
+Our audit work was completed remotely between June and September 2021.
+Our findings are summarised on pages 5 to 16.
+During the audit adjustments totalling £0.828m have been ideniified.
+This adjustments have increased the deficit on provision of services from the value reported in the draft financial statements submitted for audit of £3.457m to £4.285m.
 Audit adjustments are detailed in Appendix B. We have also raised recommendations for management as a result of our audit work in Appendix A.